cchudzicki-ocw-testing/9.401-fall-2022/content/pages/syllabus.md

 ---
 ## Meeting Times

-1 session / week; 3 hours / session.
+1 session / week; 3 hours / session

 Synchronous participation is required because the class involves substantial discussion.

 ## Prerequisites

+None.
 This course is intended for PhD and M-Eng students.
 Although based in Brain and Cognitive Science (courses 9, and 6-9), students from other departments are welcome.
 Auditors at any career stage are welcome but expected to complete readings and assignments (including oral presentations, excluding the final project).

 ## Description